Dias, Beatriz S.

 Lenfest Ocean Program

-This work is part of my PhD research on the impact of forage fish biomass reconstruction on marine ecosystems in Northwest Atlantic, which I am developing at University of Massachusetts Amherst under the orientation of Dr. Jordaan.
-With the objective to reconnect watersheds and ocean, there is the rise of dam removal policies in Northeast US.
+My project has two main components: temporal analysis and the spatial analysis of marine ecosystems.
+It includes analyzing the impacts of forage fishes biomass restoration in Northeast US marine ecosystem,with the objective to reconnect watersheds and ocean, there is the rise of dam removal policies in Northeast US.
 Several studies have focused on anadromous fish habitat restoration; however, few have talked about the effects of increase anadromous forage fish biomass on marine ecosystems.
 Thus, my main research goal is to answer the “what if” question regarding alosine biomass restoration.
+I am also working on spatial management of species of concern in Northern Brazil, which will give tools for the Extractive Reserve of Soure management plan design.
+I am developing this work at University of Massachusetts Amherst under the orientation of Dr. Jordaan.

 Publications and conference abstracts